-Surfshark VPN is a virtual private network (VPN) service with over 3,200 servers in over 95 countries.
-It’s low-cost (if you commit) and is great for people living in countries with strict censorship because of its NoBorders feature.
+Surfshark VPN is a virtual private network (VPN) service with more than 3,200 servers in more than 95 countries.
+It’s low-cost (if you commit) and is excellent for people living in countries with strict censorship because of its NoBorders feature.

 I think I’ve used Surfshark VPN for a couple of years now.
 So I want to put together a review based on my experience and possibly make a recommendation.